Greener for All: How Philly is Expanding Equitable Park Access

 The 10-Minute Walk Campaign

-10-Minute Walk Campaign states that by 2050, every city resident will have access to public green space.
+The 10-Minute Walk Campaign emphasizes that by 2050, every city resident will have access to public green space.
 The parks will be within a 10-minute walking distance.
 Philadelphia is developing new green spaces and improving existing parks to achieve this goal.
 The plan also focuses on providing good park infrastructure.
-People will get sidewalks and bike lanes in the park.

 Greening Schoolyards and Vacant Lots

 Philadelphia is also transforming underutilized spaces into green areas.
-Schoolyards can serve students and the surrounding people as neighborhood parks.
-Additionally, vacant lots turn into community gardens and mini-parks.
-These ideas give us more green space in densely populated areas.
-Another option some property owners take is to sell the lot instead of converting it into something else.
+Schoolyards can serve as neighborhood parks.
+Additionally, vacant lots can turn into community gardens and mini-parks.
+Vacant lots can be sold to organizations to maximize their efforts.

-The recent revival of Hunting Park is a model of what humanity can achieve when it comes together for a purpose.
+The recent revival of Hunting Park is proof that humanity can achieve goals when it comes together for a purpose.
 Philadelphia’s plans for equitable park access are improving residents’ well-being.
-While there are still some challenges to address, the progress made so far is promising.
-Philadelphia is setting a standard for other cities to follow in urban planning.

 Final Thoughts

-As a senior content writer at SEO to Real Estate Investors, I connect with many cash home buyers worldwide.
-I learned that people sell their houses when the surrounding gets too urbanized.
+We at Brotherly Love Real Estate connect with many cash home buyers.
+We learned that people sell their houses when the surrounding gets too urbanized.
 More people prefer greener spaces, and property values are increasing in such areas.